ParticipaPY/politic-bots/README.md

 1. Create a CSV file to contain the name of the Twitter accounts and hashtags of interest.
-The CSV file should have a column called **keyword** with list of accounts and hashtags.
+The CSV file should have a column called **keyword** with the list of accounts and hashtags.
 Additional columns can be added to the CSV to complement the information about accounts and hashtags.
 An example of CSV file can be found [here](https://github.com/ParticipaPY/politic-bots/blob/master/src/tweet_collector/internas2017.csv);
 2. Rename `src/config.json.example` to `src/config.json`;
 3. Set to **metadata** in `src/config.json` the path to the CSV file;
 4. Set to **consumer_key** and **consumer_secret** in `src/config.json` the information of the authentication tokens of the Twitter App created during the installation process;
-6. Set in `src/config.json` the information of the MongoDB database that will be used to store the tweets;
+6. Set in `src/config.json` the information of the MongoDB database that is used to store the tweets;
 7. Execute `python src/tweet_collector/run.py`

 Depending on the number of hashtags and accounts the collection can take several hours.